Scroll down for info on:

-The format for the Circle is structured in a way that feels sacred, safe yet open, fluid yet well practiced, and deeply ingrained in the lineage of our Ancestors.
-The Ceremony is specifically held for the intention of healing, and connecting to Something Greater than ourselves.
-The Healing Circle is a safe and sacred container for our personal experience, with the assistance of our Guides, Angels, Archangels, Master Teachers, Spirit Animals and our Ancestors.
+The Circle is a safe and sacred container for our personal experience, with the assistance of our Guides, Angels, Archangels, Master Teachers, Spirit Animals and our Ancestors.
 The Facilitators are mere Channels for the Divine Work.
 During Ceremony they rely on and utilize the wisdom of the Teachers and the Sacred Plants to intuitively guide the journey.
-Please read their bios here:

 Hapé is a very sacred tobacco snuff, made by the indigenous tribes of the Amazon.
 Hapé, or rapé,’ is pronounced ‘haa-pay’ in English.
 It is grown and made in deep reverence for the Sacred tobacco plant and for Mother Earth.
 It is used for deep connection to the spirits, animals and Mother Nature, it is very cleansing and powerfully healing for the body, mind, and soul.
 Hapé is made with small tobacco leaves NOT grown for commercialization and is Non GMO.
 It does not include commercial tobacco with high amounts of nicotine, thus it has none of the negative properties that commercial cigarettes or tobacco products have.